Suor/Suor.github.io/source/drafts/on-orm-cache-invalidation.markdown

 post.category = 2

 update_post(post)
-invalidate_post(post) # posts_by_category not invalidated for category 1!
+invalidate_post(post) # 'posts_by_category' not invalidated for category 1!
 ```

-We need to invalidate on both old and new state of a post on update.
+We need to invalidate on both old and new states of a post on update.
 How we get old state is a separate not an easy question, but suppose we have both states, should we just call `invalidate_post()` twice for each of them?
 Not so efficient, but that would work.

 There is a problem with our code though.
 It's tightly coupled - update logic knows about cache logic.
 Even bigger problem is that our cache logic is scattered.
 We define cached thing in one place and invalidate in another or several other places.
 This means there will come some day when someone will add a cached thing and just forget to add corresponding invalidation, producing hard to find bug.